ryanstreur/bloggo/content/about/about-this-site.md

 * figure out my favorite way to deliver a pretty standard blog / personal website experience
 * learn the skills I'd like to learn while building it, and keep up on the skills I already have
 * make something good

+## Technical Details

+I use the excellent Hugo static site generator to build this site.
+I use webpack to bundle my JavaScript, when I use it.
+I host the site using Nginx on a DigitalOcean droplet and deploy using rsync.
+I serve content using the brotli compression algorithm.